ByAUJay

 - Key Features:

-- Transaction privacy with enclave-based confidentiality.
+- Transaction privacy that leverages enclave-based confidentiality.

-- Support for private smart contracts.
+- Full support for private smart contracts.

-- Integration with enterprise key management systems.
+- Seamless integration with enterprise key management systems.

 Besu Architecture